Discover my 5 essentials for holiday hosting and why they make planning all of my seasonal parties so much easier.

 Save yourself the scurry (and look cool as a cucumber in front of your guests) with a pre-prepped caddy stocked with everything you need for common party accidents.
 Fill it with paper towels and microfiber cloths, carpet cleaner, a stain stick for clothing, disinfectant wipes, and a mini broom brush and dust pan.
 It’s also a good idea to keep a Shop Vac nearby and easy to get to, in case of broken glass.
 And be sure to provide coasters made of rubber or cork instead of glass and ceramic.
 Drinks are less likely to get knocked over on a grippier material.

 Want to plan the perfect holiday party?
-Grab the Printable Holiday Planner Kit inside the Organized-ish Binder Kit Collection.
-It has November and December calendars, Black Friday shopping and gift-giving lists, party planning sheets, wrapping paper and greeting card lists, and even a tradition tracker for next year.
-I use this planner for Thanksgiving and Christmas every single year, and it keeps me from stress-eating all the turkey and Santa’s cookies while no one is looking.
-(Sorry, Santa!)
+Grab the Printable Holiday Family Bundle inside the Organized-ish Binder Kit Collection.
+You’ll get separate kits for Thanksgiving and New Year’s, along with your choice of either Christmas or Winter Solstice.
+There are even special checklists and family tradition trackers designed just for kids.
+I use these planners every single year, and it keeps me from stress-eating all the turkey and fresh-baked cookies while no one is looking.

 Check out these oldies but goodies for more holiday hosting ideas.
 Get entertaining tips from a professional hostess and think beyond orange and brown for your Thanksgiving centerpiece.